tzahimizrahi/kro-lattice-demo/README.md

 kubectl apply -f rg-lattice.yaml
 ```

-The `rg-lattice.yaml` defines how to translate a simple schema into VPC Lattice-related Kubernetes Gateway API resources, including Gateway, TargetGroupPolicy, and HTTPRoute.
+The `rg-lattice.yaml` defines how to translate a simple schema into VPC Lattice-related Kubernetes Gateway API resources, including TargetGroupPolicy, and HTTPRoute.

 ### 4. Deploy the WebApp Resource Graph Definition